danish17/julyslam-js-starter/README.md

 📄 README.md *-- Read Me file, no changes required*

+📄 .gitignore *-- Use this file to ignore files and directories*

 📁 scripts *-- JS files will be stored here*

 &nbsp;→&nbsp;&nbsp; 📄 core.js *-- JS code goes here*